Tim Wilkerson: Early career

-Tim Wilkerson raced an alcohol funny car from 1990 to 1995.
+Wilkerson raced an alcohol funny car from 1990 to 1995.
 He won back to back NHRA Division 3 Top Alcohol Funny Car Championships in 1994 and 1995.

 Nitro Funny Car

-He began his national Nitro Funny Car career in 1996.
+Wilkerson began his national Nitro Funny Car career in 1996.
 He was the first funny car rookie to run over 300 mph and the first funny car rookie in the 4s.
 He went to his first Nitro Funny Car final at the NHRA US Nationals in 1997.
-He finished 7th in points in 1998.
+He finished seventh in points in 1998.
 Wilkerson won his first race in Joliet, Illinois in 1999.
 On September 7, 2003, he won the famed US Nationals.
 He also won in Reading, Pennsylvania on October 5, 2003.
 In 2004 he won two races one in Houston, Texas and one in Sonoma, California.
 In 2006 he ran his career best speed of 330.47 mph.
 He ran his career best elapsed time of 4.723 in 2007 and he finished 15th in the season points.

-In 2008 he won six races: Las Vegas, Nevada; Madison, Illinois; Englishtown, New Jersey; Denver, Colorado; Dallas, Texas; and Memphis, Tennessee.
+In 2008, Wilkerson won six races: Las Vegas, Nevada; Madison, Illinois; Englishtown, New Jersey; Denver, Colorado; Dallas, Texas; and Memphis, Tennessee.
 He led the NHRA Nitro Funny Car points standings until the 15th event late in the season.
 He led the Countdown to the Championship and started at the top of the season-ending championship.
 He went to the final points event second in points and lost the championship to Cruz Pedregon.